-There are too many factors that influence the choice of places to see – whether it’s a budget, health conditions, personal preferences or group plans.
-Instead of trying to convince you in visiting one or another place I decided to leave you in front of facts, giving you the possibility to take an inside in my personal experience and being able to decide what’s calls you more.
-Below you can find my personal top list of 10 things to do in the Cusco region.
+There’s so much to see in the Cusco Region, and each person wants to see something different.
+Whether it’s for budget, health conditions, personal preferences or group plans, there are many factors that can influence a decision.
+Instead of trying to convince you in visiting one or another place I decided to leave you in front of facts, giving you the possibility to decide what’s calling you more.
+Below you can find the top list of 10 things to do in the Cusco region.
 I hope and believe, that it will help at least some of you, to make a good decision about what to see in this part of Peru.

 1. Machu Picchu Ruins

 Many Peruvians argue that the foreigners are more familiar with Machu Picchu as with the country Peru itself.
-The promising views and trails that remind the epoch of Incas brings thousands of tourists each year.
-There are people who come back from this spot impressed as promised but If I have to be honest when I visited Machu Picchu first time I was in the minority of the not so impressed.
-Fortunately I had opportunity to go there again and then I fell in love with it.
+The promising views and trails that remind of the epoch of Incas brings thousands of tourists each year.
+There are people who come back from this spot impressed as promised but If I have to be honest it took me two times to fall in love with it.
 Why?
 I think that mainly because before my second tour I was much more prepared.
 I gained knowledge about the ruins, about the Inca Empire and I also decided to take a tour guide.
-All of that helped me to see this spot from a completely different and deeper perspective.
-I visited parts that I did not visit during my first adventure to Maccu Picchu and I noticed things I missed the first time as well.
+All of that helped me to see the citadel from a completely different and deeper perspective.
+I visited parts that I did not visit during my first adventure to Maccu Picchu, took my time, and I noticed things I missed the first time as well.

 The next important thing would be to decide how you would like to get to Machu Picchu.
 There are some factors that should be reconsidered before your departure: how much time you have, how active you are and what do you like to do.

-Differences between these tours you will find here.
-If you are considering buying a tour with a travel agency, you can check my article, I am sure it will help you choose the right trip.
+The differences between these tours you will find here.
+If you are considering buying a tour with a travel agency, you can check our article, I am sure it will help you choose the right trip.

 2. Moray and Salineras de Maras